solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 update its vote, or generate new blocks until all of the following steps are completed.

-### Gossip last vote before the restart and ancestors on that fork
+### 1. Gossip last vote before the restart and ancestors on that fork

-Send gossip message LastVotedForkSlots to everyone in restart, it contains the last voted slot on its tower and the ancestor slots on the last voted fork and is sent in a compressed bitmap like the `EpochSlots` data structure.
+The main goal of this step is to propagate the locally selected fork to all others in restart.

+We use a new Gossip message `LastVotedForkSlots`, its fields are:

+- `last_voted_slot`: `u64` the slot last voted, this also serves as last_slot
+for the bit vector.
+- `last_voted_hash`: `Hash` the bank hash of the slot last voted slot.
+- `ancestors`: `BitVec<u8>` compressed bit vector representing the slots on sender's last voted fork. the most significant bit is always `last_voted_slot`, least significant bit is `last_voted_slot-81000`.

 The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume most restart decisions to be made in 9 hours.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
 If enough validators failed to restart within 9 hours, then fallback to the manual, interactive cluster restart method.

-The fields of LastVotedForkSlots are:

-- `last_voted_slot`: the slot last voted, this also serves as last_slot for the bit vector.
-- `last_voted_hash`: the bank hash of the slot last voted slot.
-- `ancestors`: compressed bit vector representing the slots which produced a block on the last voted fork. the most significant bit is always last_voted_slot, least significant bit is last_voted_slot-81000.

-When a validator enters restart, it increments its current shred_version, so the gossip messages used in restart will not interfere with those outside the restart.
-There is slight chance that (current_shred_version+1) % 0xffff would collide with the new shred_version calculated after the restart, but even if this rare case occured, we plan to flush the CRDS table on successful restart, so gossip messages used in restart will be removed.
+When a validator enters restart, it uses ephemeral shred version to avoid interfering with those outside the restart.
+There is slight chance that the ephemeral shred version would collide with the shred version after the silent repair phase, but even if this rare case occured, we plan to flush the CRDS table on successful restart, so gossip messages used in restart will be removed.

-### Aggregate, repair, and replay the slots in LastVotedForkSlots

-Aggregate the slots in received LastVotedForkSlots messages, whenever some slot has enough stake to be optimistically confirmed and it's missing locally, start the repair process for this slot.

-We calculate "enough" stake as follows.
-Assume `RESTART_STAKE_THRESHOLD` is 80%.
-When there are 80% validators joining the restart, assuming 5% restarted validators can make mistakes in voting, any block with more than 67% - 5% - (100-80)% = 42% could potentially be optimistically confirmed before the restart.
-If there are 85% validators in the restart, then any block with more than 67% - 5% - (100-85)% = 47% could be optimistically confirmed before the restart.
+### 2. Repair ledgers up to the restart slot

+The main goal of this step is to repair all blocks which could potentially be optimistically confirmed.
+So during next step each validator can select its own heaviest fork.

+We need to prevent false negative at all costs, because we can't rollback an optimistcially confirmed block.
+However, false positive is okay.
+Because when we select the heaviest fork in the next step, we should see all the potential candidates for optimistically confirmed slots, there we can count the votes and remove some false positive cases.

+However, it's also overkill to repair every block presented by others.
+When `LastVotedForkSlots` messages are being received and aggregated, a validator can categorize blocks missing locally into 3 categories: ignored, unsure, and must-have.
+Depending on the stakes of validators currently in restart, some slots with too few stake can be safely ignored, some have enough stake they should definitely be repaired, and the rest would need more confirmation before those blocks are worth repairing.

+Assume `RESTART_STAKE_THRESHOLD` is 80% and that 5% restarted validators can make mistakes in voting.

+When only 5% validators are in restart, everything is in "unsure" category.

+When 67% validators are in restart, any slot with less than 67% - 5% - (100-67%) = 29% is in "ignored" category, because even if all
+validators join the restart, the slot will not get 67% stake.
+Any slot with more than 33% stake can potentially affect heaviest fork choice, so it is in "must-have" category.
+Any slot with between 29% and 33% stake is "unsure".

+When 80% validators are in restart, any slot with less than 67% - 5% - (100-80%) = 42% is in "ignored" category, the rest is "must-have".

+From above examples, we can see the "must-have" threshold changes dynamically depending on how many validators are in restart.
+The main benefit is that a block will only move from "must-have/unsure" to "ignored" as more validators join the restart, not vice versa.
+So validators will have an unchanged list of blocks to repair when >71% validators joined the restart.

-### Gossip current heaviest fork
+### 3. Gossip current heaviest fork

+We use a new Gossip message `HeaviestFork`, its fields are:

+- `slot`: `u64` slot of the picked block.
+- `hash`: `Hash` bank hash of the picked block.
+- `received`: `u8` total percentage of stakes of the validators it received `HeaviestFork` messages from.

-After receiving LastVotedForkSlots from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots with "enough" stake, replay all blocks and pick the heaviest fork as follows:
+After receiving `LastVotedForkSlots` from the validators holding stake more than  `RESTART_STAKE_THRESHOLD` and repairing slots with "enough" stake, replay all blocks and pick the heaviest fork as follows:

 1. Pick block and update root for all blocks with more than 67% votes